-She supports the disciplinary reforms the county school board made in June in response to parents’ complaints about what they viewed as overly harsh transfer and suspension procedures.
+She supports the in response to parents’ complaints about what they viewed as overly harsh transfer and suspension procedures.
 Kaufax would also like to see parents brought into the disciplinary process as soon as any student infraction occurs.

 Kaufax is conducting her campaign door-to-door, holding neighborhood coffee gatherings, and building on the relationships she established over the years as a PTA member and working alongside her husband, Alan, as “Team Mom” when he coached sports.
 She is also meeting with local school principals, teachers and PTAs.